zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ```
     ![Output of the table_apply function](images/table_apply_output.png "Output of the table_apply function")

-5. Run the following script to print the object, model, type and coefficient.
+5. Run the following script to print the object, model, type and coefficient:

     ```
     %python